 Hiring a great real estate attorney is a wise investment.
 Make sure the lawyer you’re hiring is a specialist in real estate law and isn’t a general attorney.
 While there are many great attorneys you want to find one that specializes in buying and selling homes.
 If you needed heart surgery you wouldn’t go to a general physician for surgery, you’d find someone who specializes in heart surgery.
 It’s the same in real estate.
 You want a legal expert who specializes in buying and selling property.

 In North Carolina there are a number of requirements to have a legal and binding contract, and unless you’re in the real estate business there’s a good chance you’re unfamiliar with what’s required.
 For instance, North Carolina requires a residential property disclosure that all sellers must provide to buyers before a contract is signed otherwise they have the opportunity to back out even after the agreement is signed.
 An attorney is a lot like an insurance policy that everything you’re doing is by the book and that at the end of the day you have a proper legal contract.
-Paul Sian, a top Cincinnati Realtor® wrote a great article on when you should hire a Real Estate Attorney.
-When in doubt, hire one!

 A good real estate attorney will be able to help you understand everything that is required.
 If this is your first time buying a home, a real estate attorney is going to be a great member of your team.